IDavidziuk/CRUD-API/README.md

 | PUT     | api/users/id | Update the user by id |
 | DELETE  | api/users/id | Delete the user by id |

-to create an user object, use `json` (all properties are required):
+to create an user object, use `json` :

 ```
 - "username": string,
 - "age": number,
-- "hobbies": Array of string or empty array
+- "hobbies": array of string or empty array
 ```

 to update an existing user you have to write all properties except ID